Rainwang007/Personal-Portfolio/README.md

 - GitHub API: To fetch real-time data about Rain's public repositories for the "Projects" section.
 - EmailJS API: To handle contact form submissions and send an email directly from the browser without a backend server.

-## Most Difficult Part
-The most challenging part of the project was managing state and ensuring that the data fetched from APIs is correctly integrated and displayed on the website.
-Especially with GitHub's API, where we had to fetch not only repository data but also the README content, and then process it to extract live site links.

-## Favourite Part
-The favorite part of developing this project was designing the user interface and building a smooth and responsive site.
-Watching the site come alive with animations and transitions was a particularly rewarding experience.

 ## Future Plans
 In the future, the following features could be added to enhance the site: